ewfx/catfe-ai-challengers/README.md

 React for an interactive user interface.
 Flask for the backend API, FAISS(VectorDB) for data store and retrieval.
 LangChain for Orchestrating AI workflows and multi-agent LLM execution.
 OpenAI GPT Large language model for test case synthesis and automation

 ## 🚧 Challenges We Faced
 BDD automation script is returned as text instead of JSON formatted object from OpenAI GPT LLM.
+We were using FAISS as a vector store but faced issues with reading the chunks and integrating them.
+We then tried using the CHROMA vector database and stored the chunks in in-memory databases (persistent storage).
+The data chunks were embedded and successfully accessed

 ## 🏃 How to Run
 1. Clone the repository: